-Bred to be close companions to Chinese royalty, these dogs bond very closely with their humans, making them wonderful house pets.
+Bred to be close companions to Chinese royalty, this ancient breed bonds very closely with their humans, making them wonderful house pets.
 They’re especially well-suited to loving families where they can avoid any rough play.

-In Ancient China, the smallest Pekingese with fierce personalities were kept in the royals’ sleeves and used as miniature guard dogs.
-These traits haven’t been lost; Pekingese owners often report that their pets are vocal about intruders or other suspected danger.
+In ancient China, the smallest Pekingese with fierce personalities were kept in royals’ sleeves and used as miniature guard dogs.
+These traits haven’t been lost.
+In fact, Pekingese owners often report that their pets are vocal about intruders or other suspected dangers.

 The Pekingese needs to be brushed several times a week and requires occasional baths—if not cared for properly, the fur can become matted.
 Some Pekingese owners also trim the fur above the eyes, to help the dog see, and clip the coat in hot weather, for the dog’s comfort.
 Pekingese also shed seasonally.

 5. They Need Daily Exercise, But They Won’t Wear You Out

 All dogs should get enough activity to stay physically and mentally healthy, but since Pekingese were bred for companionship, not sport, you won’t need to take them running for miles every day.
 A couple of moderately long walks per day should be enough.